However, gift giving in the workplace can become toxic if not carefully guided, and employees may start to feel uncomfortable.

 Overall, in everything surrounding gift giving in the workplace, learn from your mistakes.

-How much should I give for an office gift?
+How much should I give for co worker gifts?

-You should definitely not spend an inordinate amount on gifts.
+You should definitely not spend an inordinate amount on co worker gifts.

-Keep a cap that everyone can easily meet and not feel the pain of their wallet drastically lightening, maybe no more than $20 or the equivalent of the hourly wage.
+Keep a cap that everyone can easily meet.
+Maybe no more than $20 or the equivalent of the hourly wage.

 It's okay to ask around about what's appropriate, and that might open up communication about what to expect from your business as far as gifting norms and policies.